randlab/diaGAN/Pytorch/HOW_TO_USE.md

+# DiAGAN
+3D simulations of earth textures using generative adversarial networks and 2D examples

-# How to use- Tensorflow version
+## How to use
-3D Geological Image Synthesis From 2D Examples Using Generative Adversarial Networks

 ## Scripts